 Next, consider the size and shape.
 You can go with the classic rectangular bar or something cuter such as heart-shaped soap.
 These will be possible with the help of soap molds.
 The Ozera Silicone Soap Mold pictured here comes with six cavities that measure 3.1 x 2.2 x 1 inches each.
 That’s about the right size for a regular soap.

-Another thing to consider for your soap making business to thrive is the labeling.
+Another thing to consider for your soap-making business to thrive is labeling.
 You need a good name and great packaging.
 Plus, you need to promote your product.

 Sell Homebrew Beer